dahe-cvl/historian_dataset/README.md

 `Annotations` contains manual and automatic annotations of the 98 films.
 The annotations are organized into directories.
 Each directory contains annotations of a specific type that can be mapped to a film via a VID.
 Note that not every type of annotation is available for each film as, for example, not every film has camera movements or overscan area.

-`automatic` and `manual` contain shot annotations obtained via automatic or manual annotation, respectively.
+`shot-annotations_automatic` and `shot-annotations_manual` contain shot annotations obtained via automatic or manual annotation, respectively.
 Each file splits a film into a series of shots and assigns a shot type to each film.
 For example the following
 ```
 {
         "shotId": 5,